vincent-van-hoef/sms5279-20-abcd2/docs/content/results.rst

 Quality Control
 ===============

 The initial dataset consists of 10627 samples and 517724 variants.
-Prior to imputation, additional filtering was performed.
+Prior to imputation, additional filtering was performed to remove lower quality SNP and samples.
 At :numref:`FilterTable`, you can see an overview of the filtering steps and how many variants and samples were removed.

 .. list-table:: Overview of Filtering steps and removed SNP and Samples.
     :name: FilterTable